ucsb-cs148-w24/project-pj01-universityclothing/team/contributions/CONTRIBS.md

 **UI/UX Design** : Helped with the design of the homescreen and the searchscreen in the figma **ButtomBar Implementation** : I developed the buttom bars navigators, so we can swich between several different main pages.
 **Search Bar Implementation**: I implemented the search bar, so users could click search bar and search items with the key words.

 ## Justin
+- Designed and created databases schemas on Firebase with Jon
+- Created firebase.configs with Jon
+- Designed database schema/backend for messaging system
+- Designed and implemented the frontend of the messaging system in the app

 ## Anika